Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 --------------

-In order to use *xmlcall* an blockchain service should be described as a gprc service.
+In order to use *xmlcall* an blockchain service should be described as a protobuf service.

-.. note:: *xmlcall* itself has no relation to grps, it only uses the
+.. note:: *xmlcall* itself has no relation to gRPC, it only uses the
-	  augmented grpc descriptors.
+	  augmented gRPC descriptors.

-Imagine we have an ``Counter`` service, exposing following members with obvious semantics:
+Imagine we have an ``Counter`` chaincode, exposing following members with obvious semantics:

 * ``addAndGet(integer) -> integer``